MonisolaOye/Superstore-Dataset/README.md

  _Total Sales_- Image by Author

-_Insight_:
-- The total revenue generated throughout the years is $22,972,000

 2. What is  the total number of order received?

   The Count function was used in getting the total number of order received as shown in the image below;